-Genital herpes is the most common sexually transmitted infection (STI) and affects the genitals and anus area.
+Genital herpes is the most common sexually transmitted infection (STI), affecting the genitals and anus area.
 The disease is caused by herpes simplex virus type 2 - Herpes Simplex Virus.
 Anyone can get sick, but most carriers of genital herpes viruses don't know about them since they are latent.

-The risk of infection is much higher if one partner has herpes rashes on the skin and mucous membranes and there is close contact with the skin and mucous membranes of another partner.
+The risk of infection is much higher if one partner has herpes rashes on the skin and mucous membranes and there is close contact with another partner's skin and mucous membranes.
 Genital herpes exacerbations are provoked by hypothermia, physical and emotional stress, sexual intercourse, and ultraviolet exposure.
 Most people who become infected don't have any symptoms.
 In other cases, signs of herpes appear 2 to 20 days after being infected.

 The rashes are usually accompanied by itching and pain.
 Within a few days, the blisters burst, turning into painful ulcers.
 After 1 to 2 weeks, the ulcers, covered with crusts, heal.